 David Conrad, at the time the Director General of APNIC, saw the early NANOGs taking place with great success in the US.
 NANOG was aimed at the North American ISP market, with the rest of the world having no equivalent.
 David suggested the Asia & Pacific region should have its own Internet technical operations conference.
 Barry Greene, then working for SingTel, convinced SingTel to support the event, and Harish Pillay persuaded the Singapore Computer Society to sponsor it at the RELC Centre in Singapore.

-With venue, Internet connectivity, and sponsorship assured, a team of volunteers constructed the terminal room, and Digital paid for the catering, the first ever APRICOT took place early in 1996.
+With venue, Internet connectivity, and sponsorship assured, a team of volunteers constructed the terminal room, and Digital paid for the catering, the first ever APRICOT took place in January 1996.
 The first APRICOT social event was a visit to the Singapore Night Safari.

 APRICOT and APIA